 - This drug is not approved for use in children.
 However, the doctor may decide the benefits of taking this drug outweigh the risks.
 If your child has been given this drug, ask the doctor for information about the benefits and risks.
 Talk with the doctor if you have questions about giving this drug to your child.

-- If your child has any of these health problems: Long QT on ECG, low magnesium levels, or low potassium levels.
+- If your child has any of these health problems: Long QTc on ECG or other heartbeat that is not normal, slow heartbeat, or low potassium or magnesium levels.

 - If your child has ever had any of these health problems: Nerve problems or tendon problems.